Altrad RMD Kwikform

 Altrad RMD Kwikform is a company based in Aldridge, England, that hires and sells temporary works and engineering design for building construction and infrastructure projects.

 History

-The company was formed as Mills Scaffold Company in 1935 and became GKN Kwikform on acquisition by GKN in 1983.
-It expanded rapidly in formwork and scaffolding under GKN ownership in the end of the 1980s.
-In June 2000, GKN Kwikform merged with RMD (Rapid Metal Developments, established in 1948), the formwork and scaffolding unit of RM Douglas (part of Tilbury Douglas), to form RMD Kwikform.
+The company was formed as Mills Scaffold Company in 1935; it became GKN Kwikform following its acquisition by the British engineering conglomerate GKN in 1983.
+Under GKN ownership, the company expanded rapidly in the fields of formwork and scaffolding during the late 1980s.
+In June 2000, GKN Kwikform merged with RMD (Rapid Metal Developments, established in 1948), the formwork and scaffolding unit of RM Douglas (part of Tilbury Douglas); after which the name RMD Kwikform was adopted.
 Tilbury Douglas renamed itself Interserve in 2001.